rust-syndication/rss/README.md

 ## Invalid Feeds

-As a best effort to parse invalid feeds rss-rs will default elements declared as "required" by the RSS 2.0 specification to an empty string.
+As a best effort to parse invalid feeds `rss` will default elements declared as "required" by the RSS 2.0 specification to an empty string.

 ## Todo